Welcome to the FMA. This page contains information about the FMA's executive team and staff policies.

 Liam was formerly the FMA’s Director of Regulation, overseeing the FMA’s compliance frameworks, licensing, knowledge management and intelligence, and fintech functions.

-John leads the FMA’s market engagement activities.
+John leads the FMA’s regulation and operations activities.
 He is an experienced senior executive, director and consultant in the financial services industry.
 In previous roles, he was the co-founder of the Assure NZ Group, managing director at Guardian Trust and general manager wealth management at AXA.

 Clare Bolingford: Director of Banking & Insurance Conduct and Acting Director External Communications & Investor Capability